XXXXzzzz000/esp-idf/docs/api-reference/system/mem_alloc.rst

 DMA-Capable Memory
 ^^^^^^^^^^^^^^^^^^

-Use the MALLOC_CAP_DMA flag to allocate memory which is suitable for use with hardware DMA engines (for example SPI and I2S).
+Use the :cpp:type:`MALLOC_CAP_DMA` flag to allocate memory which is suitable for use with hardware DMA engines (for example SPI and I2S).
 This capability flag excludes any external PSRAM.

 32-Bit Accessible Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If a certain memory structure is only addressed in 32-bit units, for example an array of ints or pointers, it can be useful to allocate it with the MALLOC_CAP_32BIT flag.
-This also allows the allocator to give out IRAM memory; something which it can't do for a normal malloc() call.
+If a certain memory structure is only addressed in 32-bit units, for example an array of ints or pointers, it can be useful to allocate it with the :cpp:type:`MALLOC_CAP_32BIT` flag.
+This also allows the allocator to give out IRAM memory, something which it can't do for a normal malloc() call.
 This can help to use all the available memory in the ESP32.

-Memory allocated with MALLOC_CAP_32BIT can *only* be accessed via 32-bit reads and writes, any other type of access will generate a fatal LoadStoreError exception.
+Memory allocated with :cpp:type:`MALLOC_CAP_32BIT` can *only* be accessed via 32-bit reads and writes, any other type of access will generate a fatal LoadStoreError exception.

 API Reference - Heap Allocation